 Proactive news headlines including Lake Resources, Cooper Metals, Azure Minerals and Boadicea Resources

-- Lake Resources NL (ASX:LKE, OTCQB:LLKKF) has significantly upgraded the resource estimate for Kachi Lithium Brine Project in Argentina, doubling the measured and indicated categories to 2.2 million tonnes of lithium carbonate equivalent and increasing the inferred portion of the resource to 3.1 million tonnes.
+- Lake Resources NL (LKELLKKF has significantly upgraded the resource estimate for Kachi Lithium Brine Project in Argentina, doubling the measured and indicated categories to 2.2 million tonnes of lithium carbonate equivalent and increasing the inferred portion of the resource to 3.1 million tonnes.
 Click here

 - Legacy Minerals has received $148,000 in funding from the NSW State Government for its Bauloora Epithermal Gold Project, demonstrating the prospectivity of the asset and the continued support for mineral exploration across the state.
 Click here

-- Resource Mining Corporation Ltd (ASX:RMI) has moved swiftly to acquire three highly prospective lithium and base metal projects in Finland after fieldwork returned high-grade results including nickel and copper.
+- Resource Mining Corporation Ltd RMI has moved swiftly to acquire three highly prospective lithium and base metal projects in Finland after fieldwork returned high-grade results including nickel and copper.
 Click here

-- Creso Pharma Ltd (ASX:CPH, OTCQB:COPHF) says its wholly-owned Canadian subsidiary Mernova Medicinal Inc. will list seven new products in Nova Scotia to be sold through the Nova Scotia Liquor Corporation (NSLC).
+- Creso Pharma Ltd (CPHCOPHF says its wholly-owned Canadian subsidiary Mernova Medicinal Inc. will list seven new products in Nova Scotia to be sold through the Nova Scotia Liquor Corporation (NSLC).
 Click here

-- Ionic Rare Earths Ltd (ASX:IXR, OTC:IXRRF) welcomes Uganda’s Directorate of Geological Survey and Mines’ (DGSM) decision to renew the retention licence of tenement 00007 at its Makuutu Rare Earths Project for a further two years.
+- Ionic Rare Earths Ltd (IXRIXRRF welcomes Uganda's Directorate of Geological Survey and Mines' (DGSM) decision to renew the retention licence of tenement 00007 at its Makuutu Rare Earths Project for a further two years.
 Click here

-- Hygrovest Ltd (ASX:HGV) says it ended 2022 in a strong position to pursue its portfolio strategy in 2023.
+- Hygrovest Ltd HGV says it ended 2022 in a strong position to pursue its portfolio strategy in 2023.
 Click here

 About Proactive